Power Apps | How to Create a Temporary Delete Function Within a Gallery

-Here are the steps to create this feature:
+Here are the steps to create this temporary delete function:

-What this formula is doing is: If the item you delete does not exist in a collection called “TempDelete” Then Collect the ID of the item delete to this TempDelete Collection.
-If the item does exist then Remove it from the “TempDelete” Collection as your are “Undoing” the Delete.
+If the item you delete does not exist in a collection called “TempDelete” then collect the ID of the item deleted to this TempDelete Collection.
+If the item does exist then remove it from the “TempDelete” Collection as you are “Undoing” the Delete.

 *Note: I am using a SharePoint List in this example so ID will always be unique.
 If you do not have an ID column you will need to use a unique column in your dataset.

-In this case we have all the labels with Strikethrough set to true when it is delete.
-On the Label under Strikethrough paste the code: ThisItem.ID in TempDelete.tID since the will return a true or false you do not need to include an IF statement.
+On the label under Strikethrough paste the code: ThisItem.ID in TempDelete.tID which will return a true or false so you don’t need to include an IF statement.

-On the Icon we have it changing from a “Trash” icon to an “Erase” icon.
-“Trash” when the item is not deleted and “Erase” when it is deleted.
+We have the icon changing from a “Trash” icon to an “Erase” icon.
+The “Trash” icon when the item is not deleted and the “Erase” icon when the item is deleted.
 On the icon add the following formula: If(ThisItem.ID in TempDelete.tID,Icon.Erase,Icon.Trash)

-You could also add a rectangle Icon to the row and have it with a faded grey or red.
-Basically any indication you want to add and just use the “ThisItem.ID in TempDelete.tID” to know if its deleted or not.
+You can also add a rectangle Icon to the row and make it a faded grey or red or any other indication you want to add.
+Use this code: “ThisItem.ID in TempDelete.tID” to determine if it’s deleted or not.

-Now we need to make these deletes apply when they hit the Save Button.
-In this case we delete them from the SharePoint list but you could also just have a Yes/No column called “Deleted” which you can mark true if they deleted for a consistent undo feature.
+Lastly, we need to make these deletes apply when the save button is hit.
+When this occurs the contents will be deleted from the SharePoint list.
+You can also have a Yes/No column called “Deleted” which you can mark true if they delete for a consistent undo feature.

-Here is the formula we use to delete from the SharePoint list on the save: If(CountRows(TempDelete)>0,ForAll(TempDelete, RemoveIf(ExpenseItems_1,ID=tID)))
+This is the formula used to delete from the SharePoint List when the save button is hit: If(CountRows(TempDelete)>0,ForAll(TempDelete, RemoveIf(ExpenseItems_1,ID=tID)))